jooby-project/jooby/jooby-jdbc/README.md

 # jooby-jdbc

-Give you a production like data source ready to use, powered by the [HikariCP](https://github.com/brettwooldridge/HikariCP) library.
+Give you a production-ready jdbc data source, powered by the [HikariCP](https://github.com/brettwooldridge/HikariCP) library.

 ## dependency